On Trust, Paying Attention, and Listening

 The Good News

-Both paying attention and listening are skills that can be cultivated by just about anyone with an intention to learn them.
+Both paying attention and listening are skills that can be cultivated by just about anyone to learn them.
 And they involve similar kinds of personal practice–the development of similar qualities of mind and body.
 If trust does indeed come largely from paying attention and listening, it behooves all financial advisors to be able to do both.
 The good news is that no one in your life will benefit more from learning how to pay attention and listen than you.
 An entirely new world of awareness opens up when you begin to pay attention.
 Awareness of self, others, and environment.
 New ways of meeting uncertainty and conflict emerge, and old ways of reacting melt away.

 Build Trust by Transforming the Way You Pay Attention and Listen